raspberrypilearning/swarms-schools-flocks/en/step_2.md

 ![paint sprite selected from the create new sprite menu](images/paint-sprite.png)

 To add scrolling behavior to your new sprite you can use the following scripts.
+You will need someway to say whether the sprite is moving left or right.
+In the example a broadcast is used, but this could be mouse position or key/button presses.

 ```blocks3
 when I receive [left v]